tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 }
 ```

-`ready` would be an async function that completes when the service has capacity
+In this scenario, `ready` would be an async function that completes when the
-enough to receive one new request.
-We would then require users to first call
+service has capacity enough to receive one new request.
+Of course, the
-`service.ready().await` before doing `service.call(request).await`.
+semantics are correct only if `service.ready().await` is called before
+`service.call(request).await`, but this can be enforced:

+- on your types by your framework
+- on user types by qualifying a misuse as API contract violation and allowing
+  your framework types to `panic` if `call`ed when not ready.

+Imagine a new service which implements that design: `ConcurrencyLimit`.
+It
+tracks capacity inside the `ready` function and prevents users from calling
+`call` until there is sufficient capacity.

 Separating "calling the service" from "reserving capacity" also unlocks new use
-cases, such as being able to maintain a set of "ready services" that we keep up
+cases, such as being able to maintain a set of "ready services" that your
-to date in the background, so that when a request arrives we already have a
+framework keeps up to date in the background, such that any new request already
-ready service to send it to and don't have to first wait for it to become ready.
+has a service ready to process it without entering the `call` method and wait

-With this design, `ConcurrencyLimit` could track capacity inside `ready` and not
-allow users to call `call` until there is sufficient capacity.
+for readiness first.

-`Service`s that don't care about capacity can just return immediately from
+Other services that don't care about capacity could just return immediately from
-`ready`, or if they wrap some inner `Service`, they could delegate to its
+the call to `ready`, or if they wrap some inner `Service`, they could delegate to its
 `ready` method.

-However, we still cannot define async functions inside traits.
-We could add
-another associated type to `Service` called `ReadyFuture`, but having to return a
-`Future` will give us the same lifetime issues we've run into before.
-It would
-be nice if there was some way around that.
+That would be ideal, but...
+Rust does not yet allow defining async functions
+inside traits.

+Earlier, we already faced that same situation with the `Service::call`
+method; it also could not be directly declared as an async function within the
+`Service` trait.
+The solution was to make the `Service::call` a sync function
+which returns its own Future type and make that type an associated type to the
+`Service` trait.

+If an async function is really needed, this is the best solution right now and
+still offers a choice: either pay the cost of a `Box::Pin` allocation for each
+request, or force the service's author (you or your user) to declare a custom
+future type --- we did not illustrate that solution in this tutorial for
+brevity, but rest assured that Tower does exactly that for its services.

+The question is: does the `ready` function actually needs to be async?

+If it does need to be async, you can apply that same "custom future type"
+solution.
+As before however this leaks into the trait declaration, and is a bit
+cumbersome because of the extra development effort for _every_ service.

+You will see next why `ready` needs not being async and why Tower adopted it.

+## Tower's solution

-Instead, we can take some inspiration from the `Future` trait and define a method
+Taking some inspiration from the `Future` trait, your framework (and Tower)
-called `poll_ready`:
+define a _synchronous_ method called `poll_ready`:

 ```rust
 use std::task::{Context, Poll};